-BOB-4 was not designed to work with tape playback signals from VCRs.
+BOB-4 was not designed to work with VCR playback signals.
 It may perform as desired, but overlay stability can be unacceptable with some VCRs and some (usually worn) cassettes.
-Performance is generally worse in VCR special effects modes such as freeze-frame.
+The symptoms are often worse in VCR special effects modes such as freeze-frame.
 The new breed of low-cost frame synchronizers presents a possible solution.